Unlocking History

 Gunpowder smoke, screams, dust and chaos created confusion at the scene.
 Horses bolted as their riders fell.

-Some of the militia within earshot of Major Ormsby tried to follow the last order heard, “retreat.”
+Some of the militia within earshot of Major Ormsby tried to follow the last order they heard, “retreat.”

 Thompson’s narrow escape